 Looking for job opportunities outside the Cree Nation Government?
 The Cree Human Resources Development Department also posts job opportunities available across Eeyou Istchee.

-Fluency in verbal Cree is an asset
+• Fluency in French is an asset.

 Knowledge and Abilities

 • Knowledge and understanding of the James Bay and Northern Quebec Agreement, complementary agreements and the Paix des Braves Agreement.

 • Organizational skills and the ability to coordinate multiple projects.